wtsi-hgi/yascp/output.md

 - **[Plots](#plots)**: A collection of quality control visualizations.
 - **Resources**: Reference genomes utilized in data processing.
 - **UMAPS**: Quick-reference UMAP plots for data visualization.
+-->

-Detailed explanations of each step and the corresponding outputs are provided below:
+Detailed explanations of each output folder and their corresponding steps are provided below:

 ## Alignment step